Confoederatio/Confoederatio-Docs/CRD (Confoederatio, Research Division)/Documentation/Software/Naissance HGIS/User Documentation/Entities/Geometries/GeometryPolygon.md

 	- Double click to finish the current lasso.
 	- Pressing `Left Click` to lasso a new shape will add the lasso to the GeometryPolygon upon finishing it.
 	- Pressing `Control + Left Click`  before lassoing a new shape will subtract the lasso from the GeometryPolygon upon finishing it.
+- If using the Fill Bucket:
+	- Left Click a province to fill it.
+	- Ctrl + Left Click a province to remove it.

 To edit a polygon at a specific keyframe, `Click on the Geometry Polygon > Keyframes > Jump To Date`, then edit at the new date.
 ## Symbol